 - tendency to bleed from the nose and gums.

 Many children with MDS and MPN have a combination of these symptoms.
-This is because the production of all of the blood cell types may be affected by the disease.
+This is because the production of all of the blood cell types may be affected.
 Some of these symptoms may also be seen in other illnesses, including viral infections.
 It is important to see your doctor if your child has any symptoms that do not go away so that they can be examined and treated properly.